-Earlier Friday, fighters from the Seleka rebel alliance entered Damara, about 75 kilometers north of the capital.
-In January, a regional peacekeeping force known as FOMAC established a buffer zone at Damara and warned the rebels not to pass.
+In January, a regional peacekeeping force established a buffer zone at Damara and warned the rebels not to move past the town.

 Seleka began its offensive in December, seizing about one third of the country.
-The rebels later reached a peace deal with the government in regionally-mediated talks, but have accused President Francois Bozize of breaking the agreement.
+The rebels later reached a peace deal with the government in regionally-mediated talks but resumed fighting last week, taking control of three southeastern towns.

 President Francois Bozize has led the C.A.R. since taking power in a 2003 coup.